Diabetic Foot Care

 - Diabetic foot checkups.
 This may include maintenance care for issues such as corns, calluses and toenails, alongside testing your nerve and circulatory health to identify future risks.

 - Custom orthotics and diabetic footwear.
-Many people with diabetes—especially those with a history of foot problems—can benefit from prescription orthotics and footwear designed to keep their feet safe and reduce impacts and shear forces that can cause ulceration and bone fractures.
+Many people with diabetes—especially those with a history of foot problems—can benefit from prescription orthotics and footwear designed to keep their feet safe, improve stability and reduce impacts and shear forces that can cause ulceration and bone fractures.

 - Wound care.
 If an ulcer does form, you must act quickly to prevent it from progressing into a more serious problem.
 We will clean, medicate, and protect the wound to help it heal as quickly as possible and limit the risk of infection.